 Schedule Maintenance Service

 Schedule a maintenance service appointment in the Tesla app.

 Frequently Asked Questions

 Does my car require an annual maintenance service?

-Your Tesla does not require annual maintenance and regular fluid changes.
-Please check your Owner’s Manual for latest maintenance recommendations for your Tesla.
+Your Tesla does not require annual maintenance or regular fluid changes.
+Check your Owner’s Manual for latest maintenance recommendations for your Tesla.

 Do I have to take my car to a Tesla Service Centre?

 With over-the-air software updates, remote diagnostics and the support of our Mobile Service technicians, the need to visit a Service Center is reduced.
-If your car does require service, you can schedule a service appointment in the Tesla app or your Tesla Account.
+If your car does require service, you can schedule a service appointment in the Tesla app.
 If you choose to take your car to a non-Tesla shop for maintenance or repairs, coverage under your warranty could be affected if any problems occur.

 If I choose not to service my Tesla car, will this void my warranty?

 Your New Vehicle Limited Warranty or Used Vehicle Limited Warranty will not be affected if recommended service is not performed.